-Your answer could be yes or no but first things first.
+The answer might be yes or no, but first things first.

-Some people capitalize the first letters in their email addresses but does the letter case matter when sending an email?
+Some people capitalize the primary letters of their email addresses.
+However, does the letter case play a role in sending a mail?

-The quick answer to whether email capitalization matters is a simple ‘No’.
-This is because the domain name which is part of an email address is classified as insensitive all over the internet.
-Therefore, it does not really matter whether you write the domain name in capital letters or not.
+The short answer to whether or not email capitalization matters is a straightforward ‘No’.
+This is due to the fact that the domain name that’s a part of an email address is classified as insensitive everywhere on the internet.
+Therefore, it is irrelevant if you write the domain name in capital letters or not.

-However, be cautioned that the classification of usernames does not apply across the board because there are some servers that may contain two separate mailboxes with the same email address but which differ in the form of capitalization.
+However, keep in mind that the classification of usernames is not applicable across the board due to the fact that there are a few servers that comprise separate mailboxes for the same email address but different forms of capitalization.

-The good news for you is that these are very rare cases and caps do not matter in Gmail which is commonly used anyway.
+The good news for you is that these are very uncommon instances and caps now no longer matter in Gmail which is widely used anyway.

 Are Email Addresses Case-Sensitive?

-Word case has got the potential to improve your email open rate because research by Pinpointe shows that when you use your personal name in your email address, you are likely to increase your email open rate by as much as 35%.
+The word case used has the capacity to enhance your email open rate according to a study conducted by Pinpointe.
+It indicates that once your personal name is mentioned in your email address, your email open rate has a chance of increasing up to almost 35%.

-Another reason as to why you should treat word case with seriousness is that according to HubSpot, slightly over 40% of your readers are likely to check for your name before deciding whether to open your email or not.
+Another reason why you need to deal with word case with caution is that HubSpot claims, a little over 40% of your readers may notice your name before deciding on whether to open your email or not.

-Therefore, it is clearly demonstrated here that word case can improve your email open rate to a big extent.
+Therefore, it is certainly established here that word case does impact your email open rate to a large extent.

 Email Subject Best Practices

-Your email subject best practices should include the ability to set expectations of your readers besides capturing their interest to keep reading.
-Another best practice is to provoke the thought process of readers.
+Your email subject best practices need to include the ability to set the right expectancies of your readers, apart from capturing their interest to keep reading.
+Another good practice would be to provoke the thought process of the person reading the email.

-Summarizing, email capitalization does not matter in most cases.
-However, some older servers might have different email addresses registered with different capitalization but same content.
+To summarize, in most cases, email capitalization does not matter.
+However, a few older servers would possibly have different email addresses registered with different capitalization but the same content.